Do you need conveyancing advice from our specialist solicitors?

-Solicitors can help the process of selling a house run more smoothly, handling the legal paperwork.
-When using a solicitor to sell a house, you will need to pay a fee.
-This page will outline what work a solicitor carries out when you’re selling your home and the fees that are charged for this work.
+When using a solicitor or property lawyer to sell a house, you will need to pay legal fees.
+This page outlines the work our conveyancing team carries out when selling your home and the fees you can expect to pay for this work.

-Contact our conveyancing solicitors to sell your house today!
+Contact our conveyancing team to sell your house today!

-When selling freehold or leasehold residential property, there are a number of legal processes involved including the drafting of contracts and, agreements, and negotiating mortgages.
-These require professional assistance from someone who knows how to deal with these things effectively, such as a property solicitor.
+When selling freehold or leasehold residential property, there are a number of legal processes involved, including the drafting of contracts, preparing documents and negotiating with mortgage lenders.
+These require professional assistance from an experienced conveyancing solicitor for selling your property.

-Our conveyancing team are experienced professionals who help sellers with their legal requirements from start to finish, helping to make the process as smooth as possible during what can be a stressful time for buyers and sellers alike.
+Our conveyancing team supports sellers from start to finish, helping to make the process as smooth as possible during what can be a stressful time for buyers and sellers alike.

 Legal fees to sell your house

-The below can help provide an estimate for how much solicitors fees are when selling a house.
+The below provides an estimate of the legal fees when selling a house.

-For properties with a value of up to £1 million, our conveyancing solicitors fees start from £1,150 (plus VAT at 20% = £230) for a freehold property that does not have unexpected complications, up to £2,500 (plus VAT at 20% = £500) (an additional leasehold fee of £600 plus VAT at 20% = £120) is charged for a leasehold property sale).
+For properties with a value of up to £1 million, our conveyancing solicitors fees start from £1,200 (plus VAT at 20% of £240) for a freehold property that does not have unexpected complications, up to £2,550 (plus VAT at 20% of £510) (an additional leasehold fee of £600 plus VAT at 20% of £120) is charged for a leasehold property sale).
 For the sale of properties of £1 million+, our online quote tool will calculate the conveyancing fee at a 0.27% (plus VAT at 20%) of the sale price.
 These figures may vary in cases with special complications or where you have particular requirements.

 - Electronic money transfer fee** £30 (plus VAT at 20% (£6))